 Can you remember exactly where you were the last time you heard something that changed your life forever?

-For me, it was sitting in an audience listening to a lady named Marcia Weider.
+For me, it was sitting in an audience listening to best-selling author and founder of Dream University, Marcia Weider.

-She walked on stage and proceeded to give a tour du Force performance full of the energy that only a very small woman can have ;)…
+She walked on stage and proceeded to give a tour de force performance full of the energy that only a very small woman can have ;)…

 And then she came out with a completely unforgettable gem that changed me completely:

-“In business you got to toughen your skin and soften your heart.”
+“In business, you have to toughen your skin and soften your heart.”

 I took that in and have been allowing it to guide me in my business ever since.